mvcorrea-ufc/CK0223-prj-final/prj_part01/README.md

 # Project Part 1: Data Processing and Feature Engineering

-This directory contains the scripts for the first part of the data mining project, which corresponds to the tasks outlined in "Lista 1".
+This directory contains the scripts for the first part of the data mining project, which corresponds to the tasks outlined in the project statement: [Lista 1](CKP9011_CK0223_IntroducaoCienciadeDados_2025_Lista_1.md).
 The focus is on data ingestion, cleaning, and the creation of new features from the raw dataset.

 ## Scripts